-The Tilden Park Steam Trains transform into a toddler-friendly Santa Train (assuming you can find parking, which is a pretty big assumption).
-Here’s the good, the bad, and the jolly of it.
+The Tilden Park Steam Trains transform into a toddler-friendly Holiday Train (assuming you can find parking, which is a pretty big assumption).
+Here’s the good, the bad, and the jolly of it.Â

 Tilden Park Steam Trains Holiday Outing

-Santa Claus rides on a special train on a looping track and waves to the gathering children with a friendly smile.
+Father Solstice rides on a special train on a looping track and waves to the gathering children with a friendly smile.
 You should not expect lap sitting or special conversations with the Big Guy, because he stays on the train.

 I arrived around 3:20 pm and two trains were running instead of one.
-Though I found the waiting time to be the same as usual (about 15 minutes), but we spent less time getting on and off.
+Though I found the waiting time to be the same as usual (about 15 minutes), we spent less time getting on and off.
 The attendants were all in cheery moods.

 Steam Trains Holiday Hours